Resisting Happiness Book Summary I Why You Resist?

 • We all have been there where we look at others and ask Why would anybody do something so stupid?”
 The answer is universal and disarmingly simple: People do stupid things because they mistakenly believe those stupid things will make them happy.

 • Do you worry about things you have no control over?
-Worry destroys happiness.
+Worry destroys Happiness.

-• Do you have a lot of self-doubt, or even self-loathing?
-They are destroyers of happiness.
+• Do you have a lot of self-doubt or even self-loathing?
+They are destroyers of Happiness.

 • Do you buy things you can’t afford and don’t need?
-Debt is a destroyer of happiness and a creator of stress.
+Debt is a destroyer of Happiness and a creator of stress.

 3) Something is Missing